dot-legal/reference/v1/templates/employment/contractor-work-for-hire.md

 ### Confidentiality

-Each of the parties under this document disclosing Confidential Information will be referred to as the "**Disclosing Party**", and each of the parties under this document receiving Confidential Information will be referred to as the "**Recipient**".
+Each of the parties under this document disclosing Confidential Information will be referred to as the "**Discloser**", and each of the parties under this document receiving Confidential Information will be referred to as the "**Recipient**".

-"**Confidential Information**" will mean all information of a Disclosing Party that is disclosed or furnished to a Recipient or its Representatives by or on behalf of a Disclosing Party, whether in written, oral, electronic, web-based, or other form, and includes any copies, reports, analyses, compilations, studies, notes, interpretations, or other documents prepared by a Recipient which contain, reflect, or are otherwise generated from information that:
+"**Confidential Information**" will mean all information of a Discloser that is disclosed or furnished to a Recipient or its Representatives by or on behalf of a Discloser, whether in written, oral, electronic, web-based, or other form, and includes any copies, reports, analyses, compilations, studies, notes, interpretations, or other documents prepared by a Recipient which contain, reflect, or are otherwise generated from information that:

 1. a reasonable person under the circumstances would recognize as confidential in nature; or
-2. that Disclosing Party marks or otherwise makes clear its intention to keep such information confidential.
+2. that Discloser marks or otherwise makes clear its intention to keep such information confidential.

 Confidential Information will be used solely to further the Purpose, and Recipient will limit disclosure of Confidential Information to its employees, directors, officers, counsel, consultants, affiliates or contractors (the "**Representatives**") who have a need to know such Confidential Information and who are bound by an obligation of confidentiality arising to a level similar to this document and are notified that such information is Confidential Information and must be kept in confidence in accordance with this document.